Things to see, do and experience in Rotterdam

 Port of Rotterdam

 The Port of Rotterdam is not your typical tourist attraction: it is a working port, with dozens of cargo ships arriving and departing daily alongside the bustling piers.
 Walk or bike around the port, or hop on board the Spido for a 75-minute boat tour in Rotterdam.
+There's even a museum called Futureland where you can learn about the ongoing evolution of the port area.

 Witte Huis (White House)